wrathsoffire76-blog/wrathsoffire76-blog.github.io/_posts/2018-06-15-Nintendo-at-E3.md

 title: "Nintendo @ E3"
 date: 2018-06-15 00:28:00
 cover: https://raw.githubusercontent.com/wrathsoffire76-blog/wrathsoffire76-blog.github.io/master/img/Nintendo-E3-2018.jpg
-categories: Nintendo, Switch, Super, Smash, Bros.
+categories: Nintendo Switch Super Smash Bros.
 author: wrathsoffire76
 ---
 So Nintendo had their E3 press conference and this is what my thoughts are on it.